JFSilvaM/JFSilvaM/README.md

 # Hey!
 I'm João Silva

-I'm a junior Front-end developer.
+I'm a Front-end developer and I've basic knowledge of QA.
 I love making web apps that are easy to use and built with the best practices.

 ## Skills: